We may earn money or products from the companies mentioned in this post.

 First, stop by any guest service kiosk or guest relations at City Hall or Chamber of Commerce to get a Stroller as a Wheelchair tag.
 This tag will be attached to your stroller and is good for your entire visit (unless renting your stroller from Disneyland Resort directly, as that stroller will be turned in each day).

-This tag allows you to take the stroller in the line on rides that can accommodate it.
 For other rides, it will allow you to use the wheelchair entrance.
 This is usually the exit.
-Some rides just allow entry through the exit, while others will issue a return time (comparable to a Fastpass or Disney MaxPass return time) for you to come back.
-To know if you should go to the exit, utilize the regular queue, or get a return time, simply ask a Cast Member.
+Some rides just allow entry through the exit, while others will issue a return time (comparable to a Lightning Lane return time) for you to come back.

 Book your Disneyland vacation